ccheng11/BBK_AdvQ/Week 4/Week-4-Survey-Part-1.md

 sim_pop$s_simple <- sample(c(0,1), size=1000, replace=TRUE, prob=c(1/2, 1/2))
 ```

-The function basically says: “**please randomize 0 and 1 across 1,000
+The function basically says: “**please take 1,000 draws and the
-observations with each of them occurring with equal probability.**”
+occurrence of 0 and 1 for each draw has the same probability – here each
+draw is independent from each other because the probability of having 0
+(or 1) in the previous draw does not affect the probability of having 0
-Since each observation is being assigned the value of 1 with equal
+(or 1) in the following draw.**” Since each observation is being
+assigned the value of 1 with equal probability, it means the probability
-probability, it means the probability of being included in the sample is
+of being included in the sample is 500 out of 1000, which is 0.5.
+The
-500 out of 1000, which is 0.5.
-The sample weight is the reciprocal (or
+sample weight is the reciprocal (or inverse proportion) of this
-inverse proportion) of this probability, namely 2.
+probability, namely 2.

 ``` r
 sim_pop$w_simple <- 2